 In this paper, we have demonstrated how ACO can facilitate effective and efficient chain querying in expert systems for decision support in a Semantic Web environment, by having artificial ants iteratively construct RDF chain query paths, partly guided by the perceived quality of previously encountered solutions and partly guided by local heuristics.
 On a large, single RDF source, our experimental results demonstrate the potential of our novel ACO approach to RDF chain query optimization in comparison to previously proposed soft computing techniques, i.e., 2PO and a GA.
 When exploring the large solution spaces associated with the join ordering problem arising when optimizing RDF chain queries, our ACO approach significantly outperforms the existing 2PO and GA approaches in terms of solution quality and execution time for RDF chain queries consisting of up to 15 joins.
-For larger queries, consisting of up to 20 joins, the existing GA delivers relatively good solutions in a shorter time frame than 2PO, albeit while needing more time than the recently proposed GA in order to reach convergence.
+For larger queries, consisting of up to 20 joins, the existing GA delivers relatively good solutions in a comparably short time frame.
+However, our novel ACO approach delivers by far the best solutions in a shorter time frame than 2PO, albeit while needing more time than the recently proposed GA in order to reach convergence.